The Cessna 208 Caravan

 You DO need a Torch.
 Have one available.

 My External starts at the Nosewheel, checking tyre condition, tyre slip indicator marks, tread condition and sidewall for cuts or serious abrasions.
-Check the nose wheel fork for any evidence of damage or cracks, strut for extension and lubrication (look as far up the strut as you're able -you'll need the torch) and check that the nose wheel steering indictor has not dropped-down into view -that will indicate that the nose wheel steering limits have been exceeded during ground handling, which will require engineering review, checking and resetting prior to dispatch.
+Check the nose wheel torque-links for slop/wear (grease if necessary), fork for any evidence of damage or cracks, strut for extension and lubrication (look as far up the strut as you're able -you'll need the torch) and check that the nose wheel steering over-centre indicator has not dropped-down into view -that will indicate that the nose wheel steering limits have been exceeded during ground handling, which will require engineering review, checking and resetting prior to dispatch.

 FBI, NG and EPL